 Declaration of Major

-The campus allows freshmen to be admitted as undeclared majors.
-Students admitted in this manner must complete a Change of Program form to declare their major no later than the beginning of their junior year or at the completion of 60 credit hours.
+The campus allows first-year students to be admitted as undeclared majors.
+Students admitted in this manner must complete a Change of Program (pdf) form to declare their major no later than the beginning of their junior year or at the completion of 60 credit hours.